Nemocas/AbstractAlgebra.jl/doc/types.md

 ring) and those for specific implementations, usually provided by a C library (e.g. polynomials over the integers, provided by Flint).

-We give the type of each kind of element available in Nemo.
+Below we give the type of each kind of element available in Nemo.
 In parentheses we list the types of their corresponding parent objects.
-Note that these are the types of the element objects and parent objects, not the abstract types to which these types belong.
+Note that these are the types of the element objects and parent objects respectively, not the abstract types to which these types belong, which the reader can easily guess.

+For example, `fmpz` belongs to the abstract type `RingElem` and `FlintIntegerRing` belongs to `Ring`.
+Similarly `Poly{T}` belongs to `PolyElem` whereas `PolynomialRing{T}` belongs to `Ring`.
+We also have that `fmpz_poly` belongs to `PolyElem` and `FmpzPolyRing` belongs to `Ring`, and so on.

-All the generic types are parameterised by a type `T` which is the type of the elements of the ring they are defined over.
-For example, a polynomial ring over the Flint integers `fmpz` would have type `PolynomialRing{fmpz}`, i.e. where `T = fmpz`.
+All the generic types are parameterised by a type `T` which is the type of the *elements* of the ring they are defined over.
+For example, a polynomial ring over the Flint integers `fmpz` would have type `PolynomialRing{fmpz}`, thus in that example the type parameter `T` would be instantiated as `fmpz`.

   - Generic
      - `Poly{T}` (`PolynomialRing{T}`)